Axual/terraform-provider-axual/docs/resources/application_access_grant.md

 # axual_application_access_grant (Resource)

 Application Access Grant resource.
-Purpose of a grant is to request access to a stream in an environment.
-Read more: https://docs.axual.io/axual/2023.2/self-service/application-management.html#requesting-stream-access
+Purpose of a grant is to request access to a topic in an environment.
+Read more: https://docs.axual.io/axual/2023.2/self-service/application-management.html#requesting-topic-access

 ## Note
 - Application Access Grant cannot be edited